Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/Init.png)

-Below is a snippet of the file defining the infrastructure.
+Below is a snippet of the file (main.tf) defining the infrastructure.

 ![image](Images/main.png)
 ![image](Images/main2.png)

 ### Deployment of Azure infrastructure with Terraform

-After the neccessary files are in place, the command 'Terraform plan' was used to generate a preview of changes Terraform intends to make.
+After the neccessary files are in place, the command 'terraform plan' was used to generate a preview of changes Terraform intends to make.

 ![image](Images/plan1.png)
 ![image](Images/plan2.png)

-Afterwards, 'Terraform Apply' command is used to apply the changes generated from the last command basically creating the infrastructure.
+Afterwards, 'terraform apply' command is used to apply the changes generated from the last command basically creating the infrastructure.

 ![image](Images/plan3.png)
 ![image](Images/plan4.png)